PhotonicGluon/Abstract-Algebra-Book/Changelogs/v1-post.1.md

 ### General Content Changes

 ### Part 0 (Preliminaries) Changes
+- Fixed error of what the relation $R$ is in example 5.1.5.

 ### Part I (Groups) Changes
 - Fixed small typo in the solution of exercise 1.1(f).